rnadola/Scaling_containers/README.md

 # Scaling_containers
 Machine Learning - AI Workshop.

+Managing workload of Docker container with hand gesture

 Using hand detection to scale container running on docker engine

 💫 Managing workload of Docker container with hand gesture.